nadirpws/percy-docs/docs/clients/javascript/react.md

 });
 ```

-This will generate 320px and 768px wide snapshots of "Button: primary", "Button: secondary", "Button: submit: enabled", and "Button: submit: disabled".
+This will generate 320px and 768px wide snapshots of `Button: primary`, `Button: secondary`, `Button: submit: enabled`, and `Button: submit: disabled`.

 ## Troubleshooting